- 1 Purpose

 4.1.4 Privacy and Data Security

 The University is subject to the Information Privacy Act 2009 which specifies conditions regarding the use and handling of Personal Information as defined in that Act.
-If any Personal Information is to be collected by, or disclosed or transferred to the service provider, the Information System Owner needs to make sure it meets these requirements.
-The Information System Owner can assess these requirements by undertaking a Privacy Threshold Assessment (PTA) and, if required, a Privacy Impact Assessment (PIA).
+If any Personal Information is to be collected by, or disclosed or transferred to the service provider, the Information System Custodian needs to make sure it meets these requirements.
+The Information System Custodian can assess these requirements by undertaking a Privacy Threshold Assessment (PTA) and, if required, a Privacy Impact Assessment (PIA).

-Performing a PTA enables the Information System Owner to quickly assess whether Personal Information is involved.
+Performing a PTA enables the Information System Custodian to quickly assess whether Personal Information is involved.
 Advice on completing a PTA can be sought from the University Privacy Officer or Manager (Enterprise Information Management Services).
 Once completed, it is recommended that a copy of the PTA be forwarded to the University Privacy Officer for endorsement and recording.

-If Personal Information is involved, a PIA should be completed (effort commensurate with the risk) at the discretion of the Information System Owner and/or University Privacy Officer following the outcome of the PTA.
+If Personal Information is involved, a PIA should be completed (effort commensurate with the risk) at the discretion of the Information System Custodian and/or University Privacy Officer following the outcome of the PTA.
 Resources to assist with the conduct of a PIA and guidance on Cloud Computing and privacy compliance are available - refer to Section 7 Procedure Information for details.

 To fulfil its privacy obligations the University must take reasonable steps to protect Personal Information from misuse, loss, unauthorised access, modification or disclosure.
 For local suppliers, the University will usually need to impose contractual requirements to ensure relevant laws apply.